 - coaxing the horse into accepting the bit into the mouth

-- slipping the bridal over the horses ears gently, being careful not to handle the ears aggressively or bump the eyes.
+- slipping the bridle over the horse’s ears gently, being careful not to handle the ears aggressively or bump the eyes.

 - fastening the throat latch of the bridle holding it in place